 There are lots of nicknames for mechanics.
-Maybe the best known one of all time would be grease monkey.
-Be sure to leave a comment at the end of this article about your favorite nicknames for car mechanics.
+Maybe the best known one of all time is grease monkey.
+Be sure to read the funny replies to this post and leave a comment at the end of this article about your favorite nicknames for car mechanics.
 What got me thinking about this subject was watching a rerun of the Battle Star Galactica series.

 I heard a good reference towards the mechanics that worked on the spacecraft.
 The mechanics are called knuckle draggers amongst themselves and the crew.
 The interesting thing was these futuristic fantasy sci-fi mechanics wore the nickname with pride.
 They were proud to be covered with dirt and work hard.

 They hung out with other spacecraft mechanics and didn’t associate much with the officers, pilots or the general public because these people often misunderstood them.
 I found it interesting because whether you’re working on spacecraft, automobiles, heavy machinery or military vehicles mechanics pretty much have the same mindset.

 Often us knuckle draggers have an analytic thought process accompanied with a high degree of mechanical aptitude and hand eye coordination.
 We fix the things that other people drive and want to know what happens after the key is turned.
 The interesting thing about car mechanics is not only do they have nicknames provided by the outside world, they also assign nicknames for mechanics inside the business.

 Mechanics Call Each Other What